Today I wanted to share with you all this superb aerial shot of Swakopmund city in Namibia, taken by Mar Pages from Once in a Lifetime Journey Blog.

 Mar has been travelling every week for a past decade.
 Visiting, both for work and pleasure, 90 countries in all continents except for Antarctica.
 She hopes to cross that off her list soon!

-Originally Catalan she lives in Singapore for the last five years.
+Originally, Catalan, she lives in Singapore for the last five years.
 She works full time at Google and she devotes evenings and weekends to travelling and writing her blog.
-Follow her adventure on Facebook and Instagram.

 I’m hosting this shot because it shows a bit different Namibia than we all know from all those outstanding desert shots!

 I always wanted to visit this lovely country.
 I’m totally addicted to desert landscape and adventures but I must admit that I was a bit afraid that there is nothing more than the desert there.
 This picture proves me wrong.